rabiulcste/rabiulcste.github.io/_pages/about.md

 recent_posts: false
 ---

 I am a software engineer (backend) at Sweden based sales intelligence startup, [Goava](https://www.goava.com/sv/).
 We work on information retrieval and big data tech; focusing on next-gen AI-driven B2B sales prospects and insight tool development.
-I have completed my bachelor’s degree in Computer Science at [Noakhali Science and Technology University](https://nstu.edu.bd/), Bangladesh.
+I have completed my bachelor’s degree in Computer Science from [Noakhali Science and Technology University](https://nstu.edu.bd/), Bangladesh.

-I love to stare at things with interdisciplinary perspectives that connect AI, language and opinion, socio-politico, and people.
-I like reading paperbacks, cooking, blogging and walking.
-You may find my [Goodreads](https://www.goodreads.com/user/show/41650043-rabiul-awal) useful!
+I love to stare at things with bird-eyed perspectives that connect AI, language, socio-politico, and people.
+I like reading paperbacks, cooking, and blogging sometimes.
+Books and gossips at [goodreads](https://www.goodreads.com/user/show/41650043-rabiul-awal)!

 [Google Scholar]() / [Linkedin](https://www.linkedin.com/in/rabiulawal/) / [GitHub](https://github.com/rabiulcste) / [Twitter](https://twitter.com/RabiulAoal)

 ### Research
-I am broadly interested in Philosophy, Patterns and Machine Intelligence.
-My works focuses language modeling, sentence classification and conversational text analysis.
+I am broadly interested in philosophy, language, patterns and machine intelligence.
+My recent work has focused on the intersection of deep learning and nlp, with an application focus on language modeling, text generation and social media analysis.

-- RNN and CNN Networks for Sarcasm Detection via Auxiliary and Emotion Fusion [manuscript in progress]()
-- BengalalekhaCONV: Recognizing handwritten Bangla alphabets and digits with Deep Conv Nets [[code]](https://github.com/rabiulcste/BanglaLekhaCONV)
-- Quora Insincere Question Classification using GRU [[kernel]](https://www.kaggle.com/therabiulawal/insincere-approach-3-1)
+### Publication
+I heard somewhere a few are coming soon!